stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 }));
 ```

-using [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) twice to convert a list of file _names_ into a data structure that contains everything that we need.
-The first map just converts the file names into an array of objects that looks something like this:
+Using [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) twice to convert a list of file _names_ into a data structure that contains everything that we need.
+The first map converts the file names into an array of objects that looks something like this:

 ```js
 [{